-Measuring 1,015km in length, the South West Coast Path (SWCP) is the longest, long-distance footpath in the UK.
-Long before the South West Coast Path was used by ramblers and walkers like yourselves, the path was frequented by coastguards on the lookout for smugglers and lawbreakers.
+The 1015km South West Coast Path is the longest, long-distance footpath in the UK.
+Long before it was used by ramblers and walkers like you, the path was frequented by coastguards on the lookout for smugglers and lawbreakers.
 Fisherman also tread the paths, using the high cliffs as a good vantage point to check sea conditions and spot shoals of fish.

 This is an area that is remarkably rich and diverse with its history and natural beauty; from ancient stone circles & burial sites, tiny fishing ports, surf beaches, cliff top theatres and art galleries, seals and basking sharks, this corner of Britain offers so many unique experiences in a compact area.
 All along the South West Coast Path, you will discover reminders of its prosperous industrial heritage of mining, fishing, quarrying and boat building.
 Celtic Saints also had a large influence on the area and they left behind chapels, holy wells and crosses that still mark the region today.

 Get Ready For

 - Walk at low tide to the towering castle and church at St. Michael’s Mount

 - The wild isolation of walking towards the most southerly point of Britain